OpenNebula/website/content/product/cloud_clusters_infrastructure_configuration/hosts_and_clusters_configuration/pci_passthrough.md

 It is possible to discover PCI devices in the Hosts and directly assign them to Virtual Machines in the KVM hypervisor.

 The setup and environment information is taken from [here](https://stewartadam.io/howtos/fedora-20/create-gaming-virtual-machine-using-vfio-pci-passthrough-kvm).
-You can safely ignore all the VGA related sections, those for PCI devices that are not graphic cards, or if you don’t want to output video signal from them.
+You can safely ignore all the VGA-related sections, those for PCI devices that are not graphic cards, or if you don’t want to output video signal from them.

 {{< alert title="Warning" color="warning" >}}
 The overall setup state was extracted from a preconfigured Fedora 22 machine. **Configuration for your distro may be different.**{{< /alert >}}